|

 book.
 I noticed a copy of "Sore

-Loser," about a New York detective, in Greg Lasak's bookcase.
-He pulled the book and opened it to show
+Loser," about a He pulled the book and opened it to show

 me the salutation Mac had written for him at a party in Elaine's held shortly